egarson/pycard/readme.txt

-Hmmm, would like to offer "...J,Q,K" in ranks_chars in addition to pretty symbols deal() calls shuffle() so clients don't have to (or even to know that they 'must') deal() cheats in terms of actual dealing convention/etiquette/rules, but i allow it
+Hmmm, would like to offer "...J,Q,K" in ranks_chars in addition to pretty symbols deal() calls shuffle() so clients don't have to (or even to know that they 'must') deal() cheats in terms of actual dealing convention/etiquette/rules, but i allow it clients can dynamically rebind evaluate to adjust for game semantics; PokerEvaluator can also be subclassed hit up irc for unicode printing annoyance